Geospatial-Digital-Special-Collections/docker/docker/README.md

 # GDSC - Repository Front End

-This repository contains Docker container builds for the GDSC repository front end.
-Currently there are two implementations:
+This folder contains Docker container builds for the gaia implementation of the GDSC repository front end.

-- GDSC front end (main branch)
+NOTE: if you are seeking the regular GDSC implementation, please switch your branch to `main`.

-- OHDSI front end (ohdsi branch)
+## Run the Repository Front End (in this directory)

-See the docker README for documentation on how to use
+`$ docker-compose up`

-## Build the GDSC front end (based on Flask)
+This will build two docker containers locally (if not already built):

-`$ ./build -r`
+- gaia_R: an Ubuntu base container with an R installation including all libraries needed for gaia (can take a while)

-Build the docker container for the front end and push to dockerhub.
-Build takes these options:
+- gaia_repository: a python Flask base container with a simple search app

-`       -h          to see this help message
+After building the images three containers are run on the gaia-default network (this requires that you have the docker container for the gaia database already running).

-       -r          to build repository search interface
+- gaia-R
-       -u <user>   specify the user account on dockerhub (optional, defaults to tibben) -n <name>   specify the repository name on dockerhub (optional, defaults to pg)`
+- gaia-repository

-Runs a viariant of these commmands:
+- gaia-solr

-`cd ../
+Notes:

-docker build -t $user/$name:$tag -f ./docker/$tag/Dockerfile .
+- The gaia-solr container will create a volume called gaia-solr-index where the index will be stored.
-docker push $user/$name:$tag`
+- The gaia-solr container needs the collections folder (where the json metadata is stored).

-Note, you must be logged into docker hub as $user.
+- You must refresh the json with the R based tool ...